SurrealSoul/Clicker/README.md

 # Clicker

-A game that we will all regret
+A game that we will all regret Forever